• Home |

 .277 SIG Fury Development

-The 277 Sig Fury is the new cartridge Sig Sauer created for the Next Generation Squad Weapon Program (NGSW).
-The exact details of the development of the 277 Fury are still classified, but we know the US Army needed it to pierce current and future body armor at 500 yards.
+The 277 Sig Fury is the new cartridge Sig Sauer created for the Next Generation Squad Weapon (NGSW) program.
+The exact details of the development of the 277 Fury are still classified, but we know the U.S. Army needed it to pierce current and future body armor at 500 yards.

 The creation of the 277 Fury was first announced at the end of 2019.
-However, the SAAMI committee members couldn't meet until 2021 to decide on approving the new cartridge due to COVID-19 travel restrictions.
-It was eventually approved and is currently being produced at Lake City Arsenal.
+However, SAAMI committee members couldn't meet until 2021 to decide on approving the new cartridge due to COVID-19 travel restrictions.
+It was eventually approved and is currently being produced at Lake City Army Ammunition Plant.

 6.5 Creedmoor Development

-So, DeMille set out to create a solution.
-In 2007, at Shot Show, the 6.5 Creedmoor debuted.
-It had many skeptics at first, but since then, it has become one of the best-selling rounds, second to only the 223 Rem.
+DeMille set out to devise a solution.
+It debuted 2007 SHOT Show.
+The 6.5mm Creedmoor had many skeptics at first, but since then, it has become one of the best-selling centerfire rifle rounds on the market.

 It's capable of ethically bringing down big game and shooting 1,000 yards at the range.